 - Replant the now-thinned mother plant in the original container with fresh potting mix.

 The vast majority of health problems that affect Maidenhair ferns will occur due to problems with lighting and watering.
 If you see signs of yellow or brown leaves, the first thing you should check is the soil humidity level and whether or not the fern is being exposed to excessive sunlight.

 In most cases, the Maidenhair fern will not be affected by insect pests or fungal diseases.
 Because the fern thrives in moist conditions, it has adapted to coexist with certain fungal spores that do not affect the growth of the plant.

-In occasion, scale, mealybugs or aphids can take up residence on your Maidenhair fern.
+On occasion, scale, mealybugs, or aphids can take up residence on your Maidenhair fern.
 You should regularly check your plant for any evidence of bugs and deal with them promptly.
 If you do find bugs on your Maidenhair fern, try one of these methods to get rid of the bugs naturally.

 By following the growing advice above, most plant lovers will be able to successfully grow and propagate Maidenhair ferns around their home.
 By providing abundant moisture, humidity, and limiting sunlight, most Maidenhair fern plants will thrive.
 This FAQ section will help you identify and fix the most common problems with maidenhair ferns.

 Why does my Maidenhair fern have brown leaves?